Abiodun001-world/Abiodun001-world/README.md

 I'm learning How to build an operating system and am open to new opportunities.

-* 🌍  I'm currently based in Nigeria
+* 🌍  I'm currently based in Nigeria.
-* ✉️  You can contact me at [adekunleabiodun354@gmail.com](mailto:adekunleabiodun354@gmail.com)
+* ✉️  You can contact me at [adekunleabiodun354@gmail.com](mailto:adekunleabiodun354@gmail.com).
-* 🧠  I'm learning How to build an operating system
+* 🧠  I'm learning How to build an operating system.
-* 🤝  I'm open to collaborating on Interesting projects and open source code
+* 🤝  I'm open to collaborating on Interesting projects and open source code.
-* ⚡ Professional Tennis Player
+* ⚡ Professional Tennis Player.

 ### Skills